darkfire000/gsc-rust/README.md

 # rust-docker
-A Rust server running inside of a Docker container.
+A Rust server running inside of a Docker container

 You can run your own Rust server in a Docker container like this: